ouato/express-cassandra/README.md

 [![Dependencies Status](https://david-dm.org/masumsoft/express-cassandra/status.svg)](https://david-dm.org/masumsoft/express-cassandra)
 [![Mentioned in Awesome Cassandra](https://awesome.re/mentioned-badge.svg)](https://anant.github.io/awesome-cassandra/)

+# Important Notice

+This repository was forked from @ifaim/express-cassandra, that I'm using as a dependency grabbed by the NestJS framework that I'm using.
+I strongly suggest you to use the mamusoft dependency that is really maintained on the contrary to than this one.

+Ouato

 # Overview

 Express-Cassandra is a Cassandra ORM/ODM/OGM for NodeJS with Elassandra & JanusGraph Support.